ovotech/cypress-tourist/README.md

 ## Possible gotcha's

-- Ensure you've stubbed out [dynamic data and fetches] - things like [times and dates].
+- Ensure you've stubbed out [dynamic data and fetches] and [times and dates].
-- Items like [Sticky headers will need to be hidden or fixed] when capturing screenshots.
+- Items such as [Sticky headers will need to be hidden or fixed] when capturing screenshots.

 ---